area9innovation/fast/mini/readme.md

 - Add "desugaring"/"export" checking phase, which might also do the stitching type thing?
 - Command to define what files to compile to what, with what options
 - Command to run executables we have constructed
+- Run the commands in the queue in parallel

 ## Mini Forth